 Contextualization: During my educational “formative years,” I believed that research was research, regardless of the source.
 Early on, I didn’t understand the value of combining quantitative and qualitative research.
 Moreover, if the information gathered during my research didn’t substantiate my belief or if it wasn’t additive to my position, I dismissed it altogether.

 Currently, my position begins with starting with a credible source, not that Wikipedia isn’t credible, but it’s no longer on the list.
-When accessing credible sources, I make sure to conduct a balance of quantitative and qualitative research that gives me a 360-degree view of the subject matter that I agree with and oftentimes disagree with.
-The goal is to acquire enough good information to make good decisions and or to construct a solid educationally-based document.
+When accessing credible sources, I conduct a balance of quantitative and qualitative research that gives me a 360-degree view of the subject matter that I agree with and often disagree with.
+The goal is to acquire enough information to make good decisions and construct a solid educationally-based document.

 Source 12: Theodore, G (2020).
 Hermeneutics.
 The Standford encyclopedia of philosophy.